-- Students may request Letters of Certification and/or Certificates of Attendance as a proof of their enrollment at Zoni. - Certificate and/or letter requests must be submitted to the SSR or Campus Lead. - Students must fill out the Request for Official Documents form with an admissions staff.
-Each request will be processed as follow: Certification letter 5 business days.
-Diplomas and official transcripts 10 business days from the date of receipt.
-Requests are subject to a student account clearance.
+- Students may request Letters of Certification and/or Certificates of Attendarce as a proof of their enrollment at Zoni. - Certificate and/or letter requests must be submitted to the SSR or Campus Lead. - Students must fill out the Request for Official Documents form with an admissions staff.
+Each request will be processed as follows: Certification letter 5 business days.
+Diplomas